 Thank you for visiting my website.
 I offer solutions to parent stress, teacher and counselor challenges and to the youth themselves who seek answers to their complex questions.

 My training is in Applied Psychology and Secondary Education.
 I provide life coaching classes and workshops for teens and young adults who want to learn how to better manage their personal lives.

-My focus population are the marginalized; more specifically, youth of African descent from under-represented communities who may be part of the criminal or family court system, in or aging out of foster care, attending male-based programs, transitioning from High School to College, or struggling with their sexual identity
+My focus population is the most marginalized; more specifically, youth of African descent from under-represented communities, part of the criminal or family court system, in or aging out of foster care, attending anger management classes, transitioning from High School to College, or struggling with sexual or cultural identity conflicts.

 K Books are part of an on-going book series on how to positively and effectively motivate hard to reach youth.
 I am especially concerned about underserved Black young males and females who could benefit from a non-traditional educational and counseling approach.

 I’ve also written several essays on socio-political events concerning the pan-African Family.
 And my prose and poetry collections, The Dredlocks Tree (1999) and Throw (2018) reflect the makings and transformation of a man coming into his own.
 Read essays

 A conversation with Kahlil Koromantee introducing current and future book projects: Watch video

 I am a New York State certified English teacher who uses life-coaching techniques specifically geared for teens and young adults whose personal conflicts get in the way of their academic success and overall development.

 I approach the healing of our sons and daughters from a culturally and socially relevant place of reference.
 We are witnessing a national crisis.
 Our children are not children.
 They are dealing with serious life-changing concerns.
 But so are we.
 Black people are at a crossroads once again.
 Either we move forward with others’ progress or we learn how to re-integrate our ethnic and philosophical differences in order to solve our own problems for ourselves.